-The applicant may, at his or her own cost, ensure the translation of other documents which are not identified by the determining authority as being relevant.
+The applicant may, at his or her own cost, ensure the translation of other documents.
 In case of subsequent applications, the applicant may [...]be made responsible for the translation of documents.

 - 5. [...]
-The determining authority may prioritise the examination of an application for international protection [...] in particular, where: - (a) the application is likely to be well-founded; - (b) the applicant has special reception needs within the meaning of [Article 20 of Directive XXX/XXX/EU (Reception Conditions Directive)], or is in need of special procedural guarantees, in particular where he or she is an unaccompanied minor; - (c) there are reasonable grounds to consider the applicant as a danger to the national security or public order of the Member State; - (d) the application is a subsequent application-; - (e) the applicant has been subject to a decision in accordance with [Article 19(1)(2)(e)] [recast Reception Conditions Directive4] and/or has been involved in causing public nuisance or engaged in criminal behaviour.
+The determining authority may prioritise the examination of an application for international protection [...] in particular, where: - (a) the application is likely to be well-founded; - (b) the applicant has special reception needs within the meaning of [Article 20 of Directive XXX/XXX/EU (Reception Conditions Directive)], or is in need of special procedural guarantees, in particular where he or she is an unaccompanied minor; - (c) there are reasonable grounds to consider the applicant as a danger to the national security or public order of the Member State; - (d) the application is a subsequent application; - (e) the applicant has been subject to a decision in accordance with [Article 19(2)(e)] [recast Reception Conditions Directive] and/or has been involved in causing public nuisance or engaged in criminal behaviour.